 When it comes to the hustle and bustle of our daily lives, it can be easy to begin moving on autopilot.
-While there’s nothing wrong with relying on routines, taking a moment to pause and recenter is an excellent way to break up that monotony and make yourself fully experience the moment you’re in.
+While there’s nothing wrong with relying on routines, taking a moment to pause and recenter is an excellent way to break up that monotony and make yourself fully experience the present moment you’re in.
 If you’re looking for a way to do that today, take a few minutes to try the following Mindful Observing exercise.
 This is an especially useful practice for people who may not find meditation or visualizations particularly calming.
 All you need to complete this practice is a window with some kind of a view!

 Find a space at a window where there are things to be seen outside.
 This can be a view of anything, whether it’s your backyard, your office window, or even just the street in front of your house.